From: Mike Dewar

 JHSII

-To change to Rack & Pinion you have to change the STUB AXLES in addition to purchasing the Rack and new track rods, lower, centre columns and the bearing and u/joints therein.
-The cost of this will add up to about £1500 (GB pounds).
-It is lighter than the Gemmer box but the former is much easier!
+To change to Rack & Pinion you have to change the STUB AXLES in addition to purchasing the Rack, new track rods, lower centre columns, axles, bearings etc. The cost of this will add up to about £2500 (GB pounds).
+Rack and Pinion is lighter than the Gemmer box but the Gemmer is almost as good and much easier!

 Best wishes,